thomasisberg/macos-web-development/README.md

 The following software is included in a full installation.

-- **xcode-select** Xcode command line developer tools.
-You probably already have this... feel free to pass `--no-xcode-select`.
+- **xcode‑select** Xcode command line developer tools.
+You probably already have this... feel free to pass `‑‑no‑xcode‑select`.
 - **Homebrew**
 - **Openldap**
 - **Libiconv**